mui/mui-x/docs/data/date-pickers/digital-clock/digital-clock.md

 By default, the components list the time options in `5` unit (`minutes` or `seconds`) intervals.

-You can force a desired interval using the `timeStep` prop.
+You can set the desired interval using the `timeStep` prop.

 {{"demo": "DigitalClockTimeStep.js"}}